Articles > Business > How to become an operations manager

 How does technology impact operations management practices?

-Technology’s profound impact on operations management practices has historically led to significant improvements in efficiency and quality.
+Technology’s profound impact on operations management practices has historically led to significant improvements in efficiency and quality opens in new window.

 Automation, for example, can streamline processes and reduce manual labor.
 Advanced data analytics tools can enable managers to make better forecasts and manage inventories.
 It also allows for improved supply chain transparency thanks to real-time tracking of goods and materials.